Boston Toxic Chemical Exposure Lawyers

 Over 100 Years Combined Experience Representing Those Injured by Negligence in Massachusetts

 For years, victims and families have sought out Breakstone, White & Gluck after traumatic injuries caused by toxic chemical exposures, accidents and explosions in Massachusetts.
 These incidents are always serious and our personal injury lawyers are ready to assist those injured.
 We have more than 100 years combined experience investigating injuries and wrongful deaths and holding companies accountable for negligent acts leading up to injuries.

 OSHA maintains a long list of controlled toxic and hazardous chemical substances.
 Each chemical must be used according to detailed safety regulations depending on the chemical properties.
 Some chemicals explode when they interact, others create toxic fumes while others are acids.
 Under OSHA regulations, employers must maintain a list of hazardous chemicals used in the workplace and conduct regular testing to ensure workers are not put at risk.

 Chemical exposure can happen by inhalation, ingestion and physical contact.
-Chemical exposure and accidents can happen in the workplace, industrial settings, retail stores, restaurants or construction sites.
+Chemical exposure and accidents can happen in the workplace, industrial settings, retail stores, restaurants or when construction accidents occur.
 Commercial trucks can crash, cause chemical leaks and require haz-mat team response.
 In restaurants, workers can be injured as they handle chemical cleaners.
 These chemicals should only be handled by workers who are specifically trained in cleaning services.

 Worker's compensation may be able to provide a worker with partial lost wages and medical expenses, but workers who have been injured as a result of negligence may be able to seek additional damages under Massachusetts law.
 It is important to consult a personal injury lawyer to learn your legal rights, especially in cases involving long-term injury, disability or wrongful death.

 - Super 8

 - Industrial cleaning chemicals

 - Diesel exhaust